buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``baseURL``
     (required unless ``repourl`` is provided): the base repository URL, to which a branch name will be appended.
-    It should probably end in a slash.
+    It should probably end with a slash.

 ``defaultBranch``
     (allowed if and only if ``baseURL`` is provided): this specifies the name of the branch to use when a Build does not provide one of its own.